United

 and the deployment of international forces.

-In 1957, the Israeli Ambassador to the UN, Abba Eban,
+In 1957, the Israeli Ambassador to the UN, Abba Eban, asked the UN

-in the event Egypt decided to evict UNEF and remilitarize the Sinai.
+Egypt decided to evict UNEF and remilitarize the Sinai.
 The Secretary-General assured Israel that the

 UN could invoke a procedure, whereby the General Assembly would be convened to